Door Prognostics and Health Management

 In this instance, the sensor was positioned at a five-degree CW offset.

-Once calibrated and ready to go, a dashboard is used to provide real-time updates using a mobile app or a browser.
+Once the system is ready to go, a dashboard is used to give real-time updates using a mobile app or a browser.